-I found this activity really calming for all involved and enjoyed sitting down, letting the imagination run away with itself, and seeing how differently each of the mini scarecrows turned out, developing personalities as we clothed them.
+I found this activity very calming for all involved and enjoyed sitting down, letting the imagination run away with itself, and seeing how differently each of the mini scarecrows turned out, developing personalities as we clothed them.

 The joy of this activity is seeing where the imagination goes.
 Armed with the same bag of bits and bobs, every mini scarecrow is different.
 They can also be adapted for themes such as Halloween scarecrows, Christmas scarecrows.
 The only limiting factor is imagination!